 At a fundamental level, to be required to pay Interest and Dividends Tax, an individual, household, estate, or partnership must have wealth that generates sufficient income without labor and without selling an asset.
 For example, the stock market’s performance can help policymakers project how much revenue this tax may generate, as dividends and distributions often flow to stock owners.
 That income is generated from asset ownership.
 While partnerships and estates may have to pay Interest and Dividends Tax in certain circumstances, 97.5 percent of the 68,664 filers in Tax Year 2020 were individuals or joint filers.

 The levels of income generated passively from owning these assets must meet certain filing thresholds to be taxable under New Hampshire law.
 An individual must collect at least $2,400 in these forms of income generated from assets, or $4,800 for joint filers in a household, to have to file for the Interest and Dividends Tax.
 The first $2,400 of this income is also exempt from taxation for Interest and Dividends Tax filers, with additional exemptions of $1,200 for adults aged 65 years and older, who are blind, or who are younger than 65 years but have a disability that makes them unable to work.
-As an example, if an individual filer under 65 years old owns $1,200,000 worth of stock and receives $62,500 in dividend payments from their investments in 2023, that $62,500 would be taxable under the current law at 4 percent.
-However, as 4 percent of $62,500 is $2,500, that income will only result in a $100 Interest and Dividend Tax payment to the State, after the $2,400 exemption.
+For example, if an individual filer who is 67 years old owns $1,500,000 worth of stock and receives $75,000 in dividend payments from their investments in 2023, that $75,000 would be taxable under the current law at 4 percent.
+However, that $75,000 is reduced to is $72,600 by the $2,400 exemption, and then an additional $1,200 due to the exemption for taxpayers 65 years of age or older reduces the taxable income to $71,400.
+The total tax liability would be then 4 percent of that total, or $2,856.

 These limitations on taxable income under the Interest and Dividends Tax result in a relatively small percentage of Granite Staters paying this tax.
 While many households may have some interest income from savings accounts, or income from retirement accounts, both the filing thresholds and exemptions mean most households do not pay State taxes on those forms of income.
 The total of 68,664 tax filers in Tax Year 2020 is the equivalent of 9.4 percent of the 727,340 federal income tax filers in New Hampshire that year; these figures count a couple filing jointly as a single filer.
 Translating the number of filers into individuals, economic modeling from the Institute on Taxation and Economic Policy suggests that about 179,000 individuals, including 132,900 adults filing as individuals or a couple, will pay or be in a family that pays Interest and Dividends Tax for 2023.
 With a state population of 1,377,529 individuals in the 2020 Census count, the estimated 179,000 directly affected by this tax represents about 13.0 percent of Granite Staters.